 When Your Child Reaches Puberty: Answers to Common Questions

 Puberty (the stage of sexual development in boys and girls) can be a confusing time for parents and children.
 Both you and your child may be uncomfortable talking about sex and body changes.
 And you may be worried about what is “normal.”
-This sheet answers some common questions about puberty.
-Your child’s health care provider can also address questions or concerns that you have.
+Your child’s healthcare provider can also address questions or concerns that you have.

 What is puberty?